anggialansori404/anggialansori404/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"We may not be responsible for the world that created our minds, but we can take responsibility for the mind with which we create our world."</i>
+<i>"The highest stage in moral culture at which we can arrive is when we recognize that we ought to control our thoughts."</i>
 <br>
-<b>- Gabor Mate</b>
+<b>- Charles Darwin</b>
 </blockquote>
 </p>